Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} q \coloneqq\frac{\eta}{h} = \frac{\zeta + f}{h} = \frac{\mathbf{k}\cdot\left(\nabla\times\mathbf{v}\right) + f}{h}, \end{align} \]

 where $h$ is the depth.
 According to Eq.
-(B.57) applies
+(B.57), one has

 \[ \begin{align} \left(\mathbf{v}\cdot\nabla\right)\mathbf{v} &= \nabla k - \mathbf{v}\times\left(\nabla\times\mathbf{v}\right) \end{align} \]

 with the specific kinetic energy $k = \frac{1}{2}\mathbf{v}^2$.
-For the second term, Eq.
+For the second term, one has with Eq.
 (13.17)

 \[ \begin{align} \mathbf{v}\times\left(\nabla\times\mathbf{v}\right) &= \mathbf{v}\times\left[\frac{u\tan\left(\varphi\right)}{r}\mathbf{k} + \mathbf{k}\left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}\right) + \mathbf{j}\frac{\partial u}{\partial z} - \mathbf{i}\frac{\partial v}{\partial z}\right]. \end{align} \]